CursedSheep/YoutubeDownloader/README.md

 # YoutubeDownloader
-A simple application used for downloading highest quality youtube videos.
+A simple application used for downloading the highest quality youtube videos.
 ## Features

 - Download youtube video as MP3 or MP4